-During the past year we were required to conduct [Insert Number of Level 1 Assessments] Level 1 assessment(s).
-[Insert Number of Level 1 Assessments] Level 1 assessment(s) were completed.
-In addition, we were required to take [Insert Number of Corrective Actions] corrective actions and we completed [Insert Number of Corrective Actions] of these actions.
+During the past year we were required to conduct 0 Level 1 assessment(s).
+N/A Level 1 assessment(s) were completed.
+In addition, we were required to take N/A corrective actions and we completed N/A of these actions.

-During the past year [Insert Number of Level 2 Assessment] Level 2 assessments were required to be completed for our water system.
-[Insert Number of Level 2 Assessments] Level 2 assessments were completed.
-In addition, we were required to take [Insert Number of Corrective Actions] corrective actions and we completed [Insert Number of Corrective Actions] of these actions.
+During the past year N/A Level 2 assessments were required to be completed for our water system.
+N/A Level 2 assessments were completed.
+In addition, we were required to take N/A corrective actions and we completed [Insert Number of Corrective Actions] of these actions.